 Being a buyer of the property proper verification of this legal document is mandatory.
-This document will be the only evidence of purchase and transfer of the property in favour of the buyer.
-In the future, if ever you plan to sell your property, mother deed helps in the sale and thereby establishes the new ownership for the property.
+This document will be the only evidence of the purchase and transfer of the property in favor of the buyer.
+In the future, if ever you plan to sell your property, the mother deed helps in the sale and thereby establishes the new ownership for the property.

 If you are purchasing a brand new property then you do not need to ask the owner for the mother deed.
 The first buyer of the property needs to have this document.
 Mother deed denotes the list of ownership if the property had various owners.
 The change in ownership of the property could be through sale, gift, inheritance, or partition.

 Even before you are executing the sales deed, you must carry out the title search.
 Firstly you need to identify who is the current owner of the property and then further when you have all the details deed comes into the picture.
 It is called a title deed, this legal document is also known as a sales deed, gift deed, etc.

 Related Post - How Investing In Kohinoor Coral Can Help You Build A Fortune